-- Implement the Annual Operational Plan and give priority to the School's annual targets. - Day to day curriculum and resource management of the school. - Approving of leave of absence (unpaid) requests within the terms and conditions of the relevant staff member's employment agreement. - Approval of staff discretionary leave (paid), up to 2 days consecutive in in accordance with the school policy. - Suspending and stand-down of student.s - Authority to spend up to the limits of the approved by the Board through the annual budget. - Employment and suspension of all school teaching and support staff, according to Board policy. - Appoint, on behalf of the Board, the - Allocation of salary units.
+- Implement the Annual Operational Plan and give priority to the School's annual targets. - Day to day curriculum and resource management of the school. • - Approving of leave of absence (unpaid) requests within the terms and conditions of the relevant staff member's employment agreement. - Approval of staff discretionary leave (paid), up to 2 days consecutive in in accordance with the school policy. ٠ - Suspending and stand-down of students - Authority to spend up to the limits of the approved by the Board through the annual budget. - Employment and suspension of all school teaching and support staff, according to Board policy. • - Appoint, on behalf of the Board, the allocation of salary units. - Authority to manage banked staffing provisions. - Staff performance management appraisal and professional growth cycle. - Initial investigations relating to a complaint against a staff member. - Day-today administration of school property. • - On behalf of the Board, act as Protected Disclosures Officer, Privacy Officer and Equal Employment ٠ Opportunities Officer (may delegate these tasks to another staff member). - Responsibility for Emergency Plan Co-ordination (may delegate this task to another staff member). • - Preservation of assets (financial and property). - Authority to close the school if necessary due to exceptional circumstances, e.g. on advice of the police, • Ministry of Health or in the event of significant safety concerns.